Usage

 Example Projects

-For complete examples of how to use the Tolgee Core module, check out the demo projects:
+For a complete example of how to use the Tolgee Core module with Android Views, check out the demo project:

 Next Steps

-- Using Compose?
-Continue with Jetpack Compose Usage
+- Using Jetpack Compose?
+See Jetpack Compose Usage

 - Having issues?
 Check Troubleshooting